msandifo/reprosci/2018/007/Readme.md

   - We might ask questions about what happens more broadly in the production cycle.
 For example *coal seam gas* (CSG) production in the US has dramatically reduced because of cost pressures from the shale gas.
-CSG methane has isotopically much lighter CH4 than thermogenic.
+CSG methane is isotopically much lighter CH4 than thermogenic methane.
 Leakage rates from abandoned CSG/CBM fields need only be a minor proportion of fugitives from shale gas, in order to drive isotope ratios down.

 ## Data Sources

-  - US gas volumes form US energy Infroamtion Agency (EIA)
+  - US gas volumes form US Energy Information Agency (EIA)
-  - Cape grim Observatoy data from CSIRO
+  - Cape Grim Observatory data from CSIRO
-  - US rig cout data from Baker Hughes
+  - US rig count data from Baker Hughes

 ## Caveats